AnOrdinaryPeople/anggap-aja-bot/README.md

        These subreddit that post memes.
 You can change or add it if you want.
     1. twitter

        Maybe this a little bit difficult to adjust [Twitter API](https://developer.twitter.com).
-You need API Key and Access Token for.
+You need API Key and Access Token.
  1. Run the bot

     **Important** make sure your bot already at your server.
 [Tutorial](https://github.com/jagrosh/MusicBot/wiki/Adding-Your-Bot-To-Your-Server)